Last Updated on September 3, 2023 by SCRAdmin

 Maybe you once thought that you didn’t want to have children (or have any more children), but now you feel differently.
-It’s possible that your life circumstances may have changed suddenly and now you have second thoughts about having kids.
+It’s possible that after having had a vasectomy your life circumstances may have changed, and now you have second thoughts about having kids.

 Perhaps you remarried and both you and your new partner want to have a child together.
 If so, you could be facing an important decision about having a vasectomy reversal.